shaimole/SAACO3/computing/EC2.md

 - Root [[EBS]] must be encrypted
 - Used for breaks in very long running tasks or if an instances takes very long to startup
 - Can last no longer than 60 days
+- Must be enabled before launch

 ## EC2 Instance Recover
 - Creates a new EC2 instance which is identical to the previous ec2
 - recovers private and public ip, metadat, elastic ip, instandce id
 - data in memory is lost

+## Limits
+- by default your account has a maximum limit for ec2 instances based on the total vcpu used, you can submit a request to increase that limit